luuppiry/luuppi-larpake/README.md

 ## Support & Features

-For support and feature requests open issue in Github (see `Issues` -page) You can also email at matikkaeditorinkaantaja(at)gmail.com (don't ask why this is one of my email addresses)
+For support and feature requests preferably open a issue in Github (see `Issues` -page) Or send email to henri.vainio(at)luuppi.fi (don't ask why this is one of my email addresses)

 <details>